AceKingQueen/Bamazon-NBA-Playoffs-Edition/README.md

 Enter the correct Item ID (in this case, _7_) followed by the quantity desired. `<item ID desired>` and `<quantity desired>`

+You will then be given a total cost for your order.
+Refreshing the MySQL table will show the change in store inventory in the fifth column, _stock_quantity_.